kushalkolar/MESmerize/source/user_guides/viewer/modules/tiff_file.rst

+.. _module_TiffFile:

 Tiff file module
 ****************

 To open a tiff file go to Modules -> Load Images -> Tiff files.

 .. note:: You can also use this module through the console and scripts.
-See :ref:`API_TiffModule`
+See :ref:`Tiff module API <API_TiffModule>`.

 To open tiff files just click the “Select file” button and choose your file.
 You can also drag and drop a tiff file (drag and drop doesn't work properly on Windows).